aws-amplify/docs/cli-toolchain/plugin-commands.md

 ### Amplify plugin scan
 `amplify plugin scan` will start a fresh scan for plugins in the local environment.
 A configurable set of directories specified in `plugin-directories`, such as the global node_modules, are scanned for plugins.<br/>
 Execution of this command will completely update the contents of the `plugins` field in the `plugins.json`.
-The `last-scan-time` field in the `plugins.json` is the timestamp of the last plugin scan.
+The `last-scan-time` field in the `plugins.json` is the time stamp of the last plugin scan.
 Note that, other than manually started by this command, a plugin scan can also be triggered by a regular amplify command execution, for example if the Amplify CLI Core noticed something is incorrect, or the last scan time has passed for longer than `max-scan-interval-in-seconds`(set to be one day by default).

 ### Amplify plugin add